Skip to main content

 The history of therapeutic peptides provides cautionary examples.
 The development of a generic version of Teriparatide, a recombinant form of parathyroid hormone used to treat osteoporosis, illustrates these challenges.
 Different manufacturing processes can lead to different impurity profiles.
 A generic version might contain a higher percentage of oxidized or truncated forms of the peptide.

-While these impurities may be present in small quantities, their potential to elicit an is a significant safety concern.
+While these impurities may be present in small quantities, their potential to elicit an immune response is a significant safety concern.
 An immune response could neutralize the drug’s effect on bone metabolism and, in a worst-case scenario, lead to antibodies that cross-react with endogenous parathyroid hormone, causing iatrogenic hypoparathyroidism.

 This underscores the principle that for complex biologics and synthetic peptides, bioequivalence is a far more complex issue than for small-molecule drugs, and it rests heavily on the purity and integrity of the final product.